 2. Decide what user experience should look like

 One of the biggest mistakes you can make when creating your landing page is ignoring user experience (UX) principles.

 Aside from the fact that usability is a search engine ranking factor, a great UX will help you cement trust with visitors, which in turn will increase conversions.

-We can’t address UX design in its entirety here as it’s a broad field, but these three tips below will help you design a page that’ll make visitors enjoy their time perusing the offer(s) – and more importantly, improve your conversion rates:
+We can’t address UX design in its entirety here as it’s a broad field, but these four tips below will help you design a page that’ll make visitors enjoy their time perusing the offer(s) – and more importantly, improve your conversion rates:

 - Be concise.
 Make the main benefit of your offer (product/service/anything) clear in your headline.
 This is important, because you only have 15 seconds to pique the interest of your visitor and keep their attention long enough for them to sign up for your offer.

 - Provide an inside look at what you are offering.
 If you’re selling a product, name its specific functionalities with screenshots or item photos.